As always thank you for for your ongoing support and here is an update as we continue to progress with The Porta Presso journey.

 This is an unfortunate result in the development of The Porta Presso and we have since had to have some of the primary compartments re-designed and manufactured for further testing.

-Although this is going to put a delay on us going into production with us now estimating to begin the shipment of orders in December 2018, the team has finalised a solution which we have proved to be feasible and are now underway with further testing.
+the porta presso team has finalised a solution which we have proved to be feasible and are now underway with further testing.
 We feel that the decision to move forward without the C02 concept will ultimately be for the best, and will produce a better end result.
 This will mean that users will not need to continue to replace C02 canisters and instead will only need to simply recharge The Porta Presso which is a huge cost saving to the end-user of the product.
 We are mindful of the fact that many people have already ordered their Porta Presso with C02 canisters and we simply plan to refund all orders where the C02 was purchased individually and where bundles were purchased, we plan to compensate in an extended bean subscription.
 If you feel unsatisfied with this resolution, please don’t hesitate to contact us and we can look at an alternate solution.
 Since revising the initial design, we have made quick progress and are currently running the heating chamber until we reach 9 bars of pressure (this is the commercial optimum pressure).
 Once the desired pressure is achieved we open the valve to the portafilter basket, extracting the shot.
 We then run the shot from 9 bar down to 3 bar which takes around 20-30 seconds.
 Once the shot is extracted, the remaining 3 bar of pressure is used to aerate the milk.
 The resulting temperature we are receiving from both the frothed milk and the extracted shot falls between 40 - 50 degrees This is extremely positive as the milk is reaching 60 degrees initially and once cooled slightly and mixed with the shot, this falls to a drinkable temperature.
 We are now integrating customisability into this process.

 Constant 9 bar of pressure is common in most coffee machines.
 The way The Porta Presso is currently designed means that the hot water being fed through the coffee grinds begins the pour at 9 bar of pressure, then drops off to 3 bar.
 A leading espresso machine brand uses the same pressure system as a positive feature.
 This curve in pressure results in a fuller flavour extraction by being less harsh in the final stages.
 This variance in pressure we believe will become a sought after feature of The Porta Presso.